 Very few things evoke such fond summertime memories quite like biting into a cold slice of watermelon.
-Other melons, like cantaloupe and honeydew, make for a refreshing and delectable treat on a hot summer day too.
+Other melons, like cantaloupe and honeydew, make for a refreshing and delectable treat on a hot summer day as well.
 Growing a quality crop of melons in zone 5 gardens has been purported by many to be a challenge.
 However, with some planning and attention to detail, it is possible to grow your own mouthwatering melons at home.
 Read on for tips on growing short summer melon plants in zone 5.

 Picking Melons for Zone 5